Marvel Homes

 Is it a fit

 That means we are honest about fit before you spend.
-Certified passive house construction tends to be right for a particular kind of project.
+Here is who a certified passive house tends to be right for, and who it is not.

 A good fit

-• Construction budget in the $900K to $2M+ range, spent on measured performance
+• Your budget is in the $900K to $2M+ range for construction, and you want it spent well.

-• You value documented comfort, health and running cost over the lowest headline price
+• You value measured comfort, health, and running cost over the lowest headline price.

 Probably not

-• You need a fixed build price today, before anyone has reviewed your site
+• You need a fixed build price before your site and plans have been worked through.

 Not sure where you sit?
 The lowest-risk first step is a builder-agnostic site assessment.
 You own the report, whoever you build with.